gruntwork-io/health-checker/README.md

 ## How It Works

-When health-checker is started, it will parse a YAML file specified with the `--checks` option (example checks in [examples/]()) and listen for inbound HTTP requests for any URL on the IP address and port specified by `--listener`.
+When `health-checker` is started, it will parse a YAML file specified with the `--checks` option (see [examples folder](examples/)) and listen for inbound HTTP requests for any URL on the IP address and port specified by `--listener`.
 When it receives a request, it will evaluate all checks and return `HTTP 200 OK` if all checks pass.
 If any of the checks fail, it will return `HTTP 504 GATEWAY TIMEOUT`.

 Configure your AWS Health Check to only pass the Health Check on `HTTP 200 OK`.
 Now when an HTTP Health Check request comes in, all desired TCP ports will be checked.